RENCI-NRIG/X-CITE/README.md

 - Clone/fork this repository.
 - Create a branch to work on, with `git checkout -b <branch-name>`.
 - Add/edit content in the form of `.md`, `.qmd`, or `.ipynb` files.
+  If you need tutorials or reference material about authoring, [Quarto Guide][quarto-guide] is very helpful.
 - Run `quarto preview` in a terminal, which will start a local web server with a live preview that opens in your web browser.
 - Once you are satisfied with your changes, commit them, push the